Gaukler/PlainRenderer/README.md

 ## Platforms

-The Plain renderer has been written and tested in c++ 17 using Visual Studio 19 on Windows 10.
+The project has been written and tested in C++ 17 using Visual Studio 19 on Windows 10.

 ## Build instructions